fabiannagel/dlp-preprocessing/README.md

 - transforms absolute bounding box coordinates to relative dimensions
 - converts everything to a representation that we can use with darknet

 Due to copyright claims, I'm unfortunately not allowed to publish the dataset for which this tool was built.
+However, [here's a short video](https://youtu.be/M4jsc0epBKo) that demonstrates our trained model in action.